 For further more comprehensive comparison, students are encouraged to look at the curriculum offered by different universities.

-In addition to the international accreditation and established track record mentioned above, NUS FST is offered as a first major and second major with primary major in Chemistry while in NTU, FST is offered only as a second major.
+In addition to the international accreditation and established track record mentioned above, NUS FST is offered as a first major and second major with primary major in Chemistry while in NTU, FST is offered only as a second major only.
 As first major, the curriculum offered is much more comprehensive.
 Students are given opportunities to groom themselves in a wider variety of niche areas as they advance in the course.
 In addition, the lecturers in NUS FST are also highly active doing leading-edge research programme that our student can benefit from to hone their research skills with the close supervision of senior researchers including research fellows and PhD students.
 Students may also choose to have a double major in Chemistry as primary major and FST as secondary major.

 The postgraduate programme in NUS FST is by research only.
 Candidates must have at least BSc (Hons) with CAP higher than 4.0 before one can be considered for admission to the PhD programme.
 For MSc by research, the standard can be lowered a little.
 Further information on application can be found on our website: www.fst.nus.edu.sg.
 Historically, our graduates have secured entry to graduate programmes in a variety of areas in addition to food related areas such as medicinal science, material science, life sciences, chemistry, engineering, pharmaceutical science etc.

 From AY2017-2018 onwards, our primary major in Food Science & Technology and second major in Food Science are directly admitted during the University Admission Exercise.

 Polytechnic graduates with a good diploma awarded in food related courses may also be admitted directly to the programme through the NUS Office of Admission.
 Those with exceptionally strong academic record in other relevant areas may also be admitted.